Anaare/LibraryAPI/README.md

 # Library App

 A simple RESTful API built with **Express.js** and **MongoDB** (via Mongoose) for managing a collection of books.
-This project is intended for learning and practicing the basics of Node.js, Express, MongoDB, and CRUD operations.
+This project is intended for practicing the basics of Node.js, Express, MongoDB, and CRUD operations.

 ---